 - The Coopers’ Store has everything from camping supplies, lumber, firewood, and souvenirs to snacks, fresh fruits and vegetables, baked goods, and meat.
 They even charge reasonable prices instead of gouging like a tourist trap.
 There are also vending machines with water and soft drinks in the area near the store, the bathhouse, and the square near the Troll.
 If you don’t find what you need on-site, there are shopping plazas 20 minutes away with Wal-Mart, grocery stores, and liquor stores in New Castle, Butler, and Slippery Rock.

 - Most blocks have a water spigot somewhere on them, but it could be many yards from your camp.
 If you intend to set up an in-camp shower, bring a hose with a Y-splitter and backflow preventer to run water to your camp.
-Hoses that cross roads should be buried to avoid being a trip hazard.
+Hoses that cross roads must be buried to avoid being a trip hazard or getting damaged by cars.
 You must leave at least one faucet open on all spigots so others can access the water.

 - Electrical outlets are available in a few select areas around the camp but these are only really available to the people camping in that block.
 Outlets in the bathhouse, Great Hall, and other buildings may not be used for cell phone charging, though it’s fine to use a hair dryer at the bathhouse.
 However, some venues with electric service will allow people volunteering for shifts working there to charge their cell phones, including Performing Arts, Information Point, and Heralds’ Point.